 Default Offset Account?
 What does that even mean?

-This may be “new” terminology to you if you have not used a Quick Journal before.
-An Offset Account is a GL account where the ‘balance’ of the journal entry will be posted.
+This may be "new" terminology for users who have not used a Quick Journal before.
+An Offset Account is a GL account where the 'balance' of the journal entry will be posted.

-Take an accrual for instance: the obvious choice for the offset account on an entry for accrued liabilities would be the Accrued Liabilities account, assuming you only have one.
-The template itself would be listing all of the other GL accounts typically being accrued, and it would not list the Accrued Liabilities account, since that would be the offset.
-Then, during the actual entry, the user is merely entering in the amounts for the “debit” side of the accruals and the credit is the balance to Accrued Liabilities.
+Take an accrual for instance: the obvious choice for the offset account on an entry for accrued liabilities would be the Accrued Liabilities account.
+The template itself would list all of the other GL accounts typically being accrued, and it would not list the Accrued Liabilities account, since that would be the offset.
+Then, during the actual entry, the user merely enters in the amounts for the "debit" side of the accruals and the credit is the balance to Accrued Liabilities.

 Quick Journal Setup

 The next two fields are the default Source Document and Reference fields for the journal entry.
-This is very handy if you use unique source documents for any purpose as the user would not need to remember to change it.
+This is very handy if there are unique source documents for any purpose as the user would not need to remember to change it.

-For the reference, the tip I usually gave to my clients was to think about the description you want on the resulting journal entry, and if you typically would add a month or period name, do something like I show above where I leave the end of the reference blank for editing during use.
+For reference, the tip I usually gave to my clients was to think about the description the user may want on the resulting journal entry, and if they typically would add a month or period name, do something like I show above where I leave the end of the reference blank for editing during use.

 Next, select the Offset Account.
 Note that the field is required, both in the setup and in use in the Quick Journal entry itself.
-If the type of entry you have in mind wouldn’t always use the same offset, then you will want to mark the Allow Override box, to allow the end user using this ID to change that GL account if and when required.
-There are going to be instances where you never want it overridden and others where you often override, so plan accordingly when you create the IDs to have controls where you need them.
-Beside the Offset Account is the Break Down Allocation account option, which would display (“preview”) the results of what the allocation account would be when posted, on the edit list or posting journal.
+If the type of entry in mind wouldn't always use the same offset, then mark the Allow Override box, to allow the end user using this ID to change that GL account if and when required.
+There are going to be instances where it should never be overridden and others where it is often overridden, so plan accordingly when creating the IDs to have controls where they are needed.
+Beside the Offset Account is the Break Down Allocation account option, which would display ("preview") the results of what the allocation account would be when posted, on the edit list or posting journal.

-Finally, the entry itself, in the line item detail section of the window.
-This is where you would list the various GL accounts that could be used in this Quick Journal.
-A user can add more GL accounts during entry as well as leave some accounts blank (zero $) during entry so the choice really is about efficiency: is it better to list off the accounts that are most likely to be used or all accounts so the user has to scroll through a longer list?
-All I would recommend is put the accounts in an order that makes sense for the journal entry you have in mind.
-It’s intended to be making it easier to record journal entries so why not think about the order you put the accounts in here in the first place?
+Finally, the entry itself is in the line item detail section of the window.
+This is where users would list the various GL accounts that could be used in this Quick Journal.
+A user can add more GL accounts during entry as well as leave some accounts blank (zero $) during entry so the choice is about efficiency: is it better to list off the accounts that are most likely to be used or all accounts so the user has to scroll through a longer list?
+All I would recommend is to put the accounts in an order that makes sense for the journal entry.
+It's intended to make it easier to record journal entries so why not think about the order the accounts are listed here in the first place?

 Using a Quick Journal

-Once you have one or more Quick Journal IDs set up, the way to use them is via the Financial page > Transactions > Quick Journal.
+Once one or more Quick Journal IDs are set up, the way to use them is via the Financial page > Transactions > Quick Journal.
 Quick Journals use the same Next Journal Entry number as standard journal entries.
-Once you select a Journal ID from the lookup, the values from the setup are brought into the window as displayed below.
+Select a Journal ID from the lookup, and the values from the setup are brought into the window as displayed below.

-In this example below, I had not marked Allow Override on the Offset Account in setup, so you will see the account is greyed out.
+In the example below, I had not marked Allow Override on the Offset Account in setup, so the account is greyed out.
 To record my entry, I simply type in everything else I want in my accrual example, and I put in the amount in the Control Balance field.
-At this point I can save it (but not in a “batch” that I create) or I can post it.
+At this point, I can save it (but not in a "batch" that I create) or I can post it.
 There are no traditional batches to review like there are with regular journal entries.
 More on this to come…

 The next example is what the Quick Journal Entry window looks like if Allow Override is marked in setup: it’s now changeable by the user creating the entry.